 Common Symptoms of Long COVID:

-A study published in JAMA offers a more manageable list with a strong connection to long COVID (JAMA, May 25, 2023).
+A study published in JAMA offered a more manageable list with a strong connection to long COVID (JAMA, May 25, 2023).
 Investigators for RECOVER recruited 9,764 people, most of whom had been diagnosed with COVID previously.
 Those with long COVID were still suffering after six months or more.

 They were more likely to report one of the following symptoms: postexertional malaise, fatigue, dizziness, brain fog and gastrointestinal problems.
 Postexertional malaise refers to worsening symptoms following even minor physical or mental exertion.
 Physicians have seen this previously among individuals with chronic fatigue syndrome/myalgic encephalomyelitis.
 Such postexertional malaise takes a huge toll on people’s ability to work or even live normal lives.
 In total, 12 symptoms were significantly more common among those with long COVID.